Jabble/tamu-rdm-workshops/2017-workshops/5-share-and-preserve-data/sharing-and-reusing-data-note.md

 More recently:

 - Sharing with large numbers of researchers outside a research team
-- Sharing data as a distinct entity not as a supplement to a paper
+- Sharing data as a distinct entity
+	 - Not as a supplement to a paper
-- Broad dissemination via the internet
+- Broad dissemination online
 - Sharing with the public

-## 5. Why share data
-Reasons that drive researchers and may influence you to share data

-- Required by publishers
-	- Cell, Nature, Science
-- Required by federal funding agencies
-	- NIH, NSF
-- Allows data to be used to answer new questions.
-	- Data may be put to unexpected uses or combines in novel ways by other researchers.
-	- It's important to remember that you may not be able to anticipate how your data could be useful to others.
-- Makes research more transparent.
-	- What you did and the evidence you relied on, and how you used it are clear.
-	- Can give more weight to your arguments.
-- Makes your papers more useful and citable by other researchers.
-	- Data is increasingly becoming a citable research product in and of itself
-	- Showing that you've done a good job gathering and working with data can improv your reputation as a researcher.

 ## 6. Common approaches
 - There are several ways to share research data.
-- The appropriate method will depend on the nature of your research and the content of the data
+- The appropriate method will depend on the nature of your research and data.

 - Informal sharing: provide access to or send research data upon request
 	- Email to individual requesters